-This article will explain how stretching can help with spasticity management and share some stretches that people with mild cerebral palsy can practice.
+This article will explain the benefits of stretching and provide stretches that individuals with mild cerebral palsy can practice at home.

-Why Stretching is Necessary for People with Cerebral Palsy
+Why Stretching is Necessary for Cerebral Palsy Management

-More severe forms of cerebral palsy may need to utilize muscle relaxants like Botox or baclofen to reduce spasticity enough to stretch muscles out.
+Individuals with more severe forms of cerebral palsy may need to utilize medications like Botox or baclofen to reduce spasticity enough to effectively stretch the muscles.

 Goals of stretching include: